 Arul is a fellowship trained Consultant Foot and Ankle Surgeon within the Defence Medical Services.
 He read Medicine at Trinity Hall, University of Cambridge, and graduated in 2000.
 After graduation, Arul joined the Army and has deployed as a medical officer to both Iraq and Afghanistan.
-Having completed his Higher Surgical Training in Trauma and Orthopaedics in Birmingham, he has since been on fellowship at the Nuffield Orthopaedic Centre, Oxford and the Fortius Clinic, London.
+Having finished his Higher Surgical Training in Trauma and Orthopaedics in Birmingham, he completed specialist foot and ankle fellowships at the Nuffield Orthopaedic Centre, Oxford and the Fortius Clinic, London.
 He was also awarded the prestigious ABC Travelling Fellowship by the British Orthopaedic Association in 2018.

-He is currently working in the Blast Biomechanics Group at the Centre for Blast Injury Studies.
-His research interests include the pathophysiology and mitigation of musculoskeletal blast injuries and its application to major civilian trauma.
-He is also involved in foot and ankle sports injury research.
+He is currently a Senior Lecturer working in the Blast Biomechanics Group at the Centre for Blast Injury Studies.
+His research interests include the assessment and development of offloading orthosis to improve functional outcome from severe lower limb trauma and the effects of shock waves on stem cells.

 et al., 2012, The open blast pelvis THE SIGNIFICANT BURDEN OF MANAGEMENT, Journal of Bone and Joint Surgery-British Volume, Vol:94B, ISSN:0301-620X, Pages:829-835